Everest Three Passes Trek

 • All required local transfers.

-• Food, Accommodation, salary, insurance, and equipment are for all staff.
+• Food, accommodation, salary, insurance, and equipment are for all staff.

-• Everest National Park Permits and TIMS for trekking.
+• Everest National Park permits and TIMS for trekking.

 • All government, hotel, and other applicable taxes.